- Hits: 480

 Both Maghraoui and Alamoudi found Pipes' reference to the hajj and the pillars of "the Great Satan" deeply offensive.
 "Muslims do not feel that the U.S. is 'the Great Satan,'" Maghraoui declared.
 "Muslim people are very intelligent and sensitive...[Pipes] is using terms the American people are very sensitive to, and is trying to play the card of villifying Islam and Muslims," Maghraoui said.
 "It is very cruel on his part to use these methods of deception."

-Alamoudi told the Washington Report, "Pipes is known to be against Islam, period.
+Alamoudi told the Washington Report on Middle East Affairs,, "Pipes is known to be against Islam, period.
 He says it."
 Alamoudi felt the reference to the pillars at Mina "was insulting and repugnant.
 When Muslims go on hajj they go for a religious purpose, and they don't worry much about America."